devizer/Universe.SqlServerJam/SqlServer-Version-Management/README.md

 By default it installs SQL Engine and full text search, adds current user to SQL Server Administrators, and turns on TCP/IP and Named Pipe protocols.
 Default sa password is 'Meaga`$trong'.

 ## Setup-SqlServers
-Install SQL Server 2022 Developer Edition with Comulative Update as default instance (local) with UTF8 Collation:
+Install SQL Server 2022 Developer Edition with Cumulative Update as default instance (local) with UTF8 Collation:
 ```
 Setup-SqlServers "2022 Developer Updated: MSSQLSERVER" `
                  "Collation=Latin1_General_100_CI_AS_SC_UTF8"